Thanks for stopping by. You are currently logged in as a Guest

-Getting less than 3 tricks results in a euchre and gives both defenders 2 points.
+Getting less than three tricks results in a euchre and gives both defenders 2 points.
 Each player keeps his own score.
-Game is played to 10 as normal.
+The game is played to ten points.

 Going alone is still an option and occurs when the calling player opts not to pick up the dummy hand.
 A player wishing to go alone must state so before looking at the dummy hand.
 He may not look at the cards in the dummy hand.
 Taking five tricks on a lone call gives bidder four points.
 Taking three or four tricks gets one point.
 Getting less than three tricks will give both defenders two points.